About

 —Pos, De La SouL

-Of African American, Eastern European Jewish and Muscogee Creek Native American descent, Dr. Gina Loring is a poet, vocalist, autoethnographer, and teaching artist.
-She is the Poet Laureate of the African American Policy Forum , a Master Artist Fellow through the City of Los Angeles Department of Cultural Affairs, and served as Poet-in-Residence for UC Berkeley School of Law through the Henderson Center for Social Justice.
-Through state department cultural programming, she facilitated writing workshops and performed in over ten countries, and toured nationwide with Norman Lear’s Declare Yourself project.
+Of African American, Eastern European Jewish and Muscogee Creek Native American descent, Dr. Gina Loring is a seasoned poet, vocalist, scholar, and teaching artist.
+She is Poet Laureate of In a Perfect World and the African American Policy Forum , received a Master Artist Fellowship through the City of Los Angeles Department of Cultural Affairs, and served as Poet-in-Residence for UC Berkeley School of Law through the Henderson Center.
+Through youth cultural programming under the Obama administration, she facilitated writing workshops and performed in over ten countries, and toured nationwide with Norman Lear’s Declare Yourself project.
 Her personal essays and poetry have been featured in As If Magazine, The Root, Chime for Change, Angels Flight/Literary West, Thrive Global, and For Harriet.